 Science, Technology, and International Affairs Major

 Now more than ever, science and technology are at the heart of international affairs.
 The Science, Technology, and International Affairs (STIA) major equips students with the knowledge, skills, and confidence to engage with these challenges and opportunities.
-STIA students follow the regular SFS core curriculum, complete a lab science sequence, and develop an in depth understanding of a technical area as a concentration.
-The STIA major is designed to facilitate pre-medicine and pre-engineering programs as well as complimentary training in areas cybersecurity and business.
+STIA students follow the regular SFS core curriculum, complete a science fundamentals sequence, and develop an in depth understanding of a technical area as a concentration.
+The STIA major can also facilitate pre-medicine and pre-engineering programs.

 Goals of the Major